luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 The main focus of Matt is high-level analyses, but Matt also offers commands for data preparation/table manipulation.
 Commands produce **reports as PDF documents, PDF graphics, or web pages** summarizing the results.

+To make the work with Matt more efficient,  **many Matt commands are designed to be combined by piping**.
+Exploiting this capability improves the work experience with Matt.

 ## Load R environment on cluster

 Matt requires R.utils package for Rscript so load the rtest environment: